 Sanctions are measures not involving the use of armed force that are imposed in situations of international concern, including the grave repression of human rights, the proliferation of weapons of mass destruction or their means of delivery, or armed conflict.

 They impose restrictions on activities that relate to particular countries, goods and services, or persons and entities.

 Contravening an Australian sanction law may be a serious criminal offence.
-Penalties include up to ten years in prison and substantial fines.
+Penalties for sanctions offences include up to ten years in prison and substantial fines.

 You should consider seeking legal advice in relation to an activity that may contravene an Australian sanction law.

 The Minister for Foreign Affairs or the Minister's delegate may be able to grant a permit authorising an activity that would otherwise contravene an Australian sanction law.

 You can contact us in relation to sanctions permits by registering as a user of the Online Sanctions Administration System (OSAS).

 Contacting us is no substitute for seeking legal advice.
 We can provide information on Australian sanction laws, but can only provide legal advice to the Australian Government.